Alex-Werner/TyrDB/doc/api.md

 ```
 - Constructor options :
   - `adapter` Adapter - (def: MemoryAdapter()) : Allow to specific another adapter to use
-  - `order` Number - (def: 511) : Primordial for the performance, the closest to L1 the better.
-Chose below 2^n.
-  - `uniques` Array - (def: []) - Allow to set some field unique by adding them to this array
-  - `exclude` Array - (def: []) - Allow to exclude from indexing some field (important if you expect field value to be huge or nested).
   - `autoInitialize` Adapter - (def: true) : If true, will auto init the db
   - `autoConnect` Adapter - (def: true) : If true, will auto connect the db
   - `path` Adapter - (def: '.db') : Desired relative path to persist the data